How to Grow Hollyhock From Seed

 Hollyhock seed also may be directly sown outdoors in early spring.

-Scatter seeds where you want the hollyhocks to grow, preferably by a doorway, along a fence, or at the back of a flowerbed.
+One to two weeks before the last frost date, scatter seeds where you want the hollyhocks to grow, preferably by a doorway, along a fence, or at the back of a flowerbed.
 (Remember, hollyhocks are tall!
 And they don't transplant well, so be sure to sow them where you want them to grow.)

 Sowing Hollyhock Seeds in Fall